giellalt/lang-fkv/fkv.md

 the same affix in sg and pl

 LEXICON n_22_inen_pl !  tervheiset tervhei
 the same affix in sg and pl

+LEXICON n_22_inen_pl_even !  olympialaiset
+the same affix in sg and pl

 +N:se   nomgen_px      ;